Cavity magnonics with easy-axis ferromagnet: Critically enhanced magnon squeezing and light-matter interaction

-{\it Conclusion---} We have established the theory of magnon for the easy-axis ferromagnet and demonstrated that it endows the cavity-magnonics with a unique capability for enhancing the light-matter interaction using a \emph{static} magnetic field in stark contrast to the traditional cavity or circuit QED systems based on an ensemble of two-level systems where a time-dependent parametric driving is typically needed.
-The proposed cavity-magnonics system based on the easy-axis ferromagnet allows one 1) to probe the large magnon spin using quantum optical measurement toolboxes that are, in general, more robust against the effects of noises than the transport measurement and 2) to realize the magnonic superradiant phase transition simply by tuning the static magnetic field strength without modulating the bare cavity-magnon coupling strength that is not large enough to drive the superradiant phase transition by itself.
+{\it Conclusion.---} We have established the theory of magnon for the easy-axis ferromagnet and demonstrated that it endows the cavity-magnonics with a unique capability for enhancing the light-matter interaction using a \emph{static} magnetic field in stark contrast to the traditional cavity or circuit QED systems based on an ensemble of two-level systems where a time-dependent parametric driving is typically needed.
+The proposed cavity-magnonics system based on the easy-axis ferromagnet allows one 1) to probe the large magnon spin using quantum optical measurement toolboxes that are, in general, more robust against the effects of noises than the transport measurement and 2) to realize the magnonic SPT simply by tuning the static magnetic field strength without modulating the bare cavity-magnon coupling strength that is not large enough to drive the SPT by itself.

-{\it Note added---} We became aware of a recent work~\cite{bauer2023soft} where a similar prediction on the divergence of magnon squeezing in the easy-axis ferromagnet is reported.
+{\it Note added.---} We became aware of a recent work~\cite{bauer2023soft} where a similar prediction on the divergence of magnon squeezing in the easy-axis ferromagnet is reported.

 \acknowledgements J.M.L. and H.-W.L. acknowledge support from the Samsung Science and Technology Foundation (BA-1501-51).
 J.M.L. was supported by the POSCO Science Fellowship of the POSCO TJ Park Foundation.
 M.-J.H. was supported by the Startup Fund from Duke Kunshan University, and Innovation Program for Quantum Science and Technology 2021ZD0301602.
-J.M.L. thanks Min Ju Park for the fruitful discussions.
+J.M.L. thanks Min Ju Park and Ryan McKenzie for the fruitful discussions.